betsegaw/state-store/README.md

 ```

 The above basic YAML config file enables you to create a simple setup where depending on which URL you are calling, you will get different results.

+## Current state

+As of right now, there is not much working yet and this readme file is acting as a spec.
+Eventually, we will get to a version that is testable.